darcys22/taxwiki/pages/crypto/index.md

 ## Estate Planning ######

-Estate planning involves developing a strategy to deal with your assets after you die – the legal instruments and structures, such as a will, you put in place to transfer your assets in the event of death.
+Estate planning involves developing a strategy to deal with your assets after you die Â– the legal instruments and structures, such as a will, you put in place to transfer your assets in the event of death.

 It is important to participate in Estate Planning, and also very important to not Comprimise security,